ericacha/shoes_brands_assessment-/README.md

 <h2>Setup instructions</h2>

 Clone this git repository
-Set your localhost root folder to ~/epifoodus/web/ Ensure PHP server is running.
+Set your localhost root folder to ~/shoes_brands_assessments-/web/ Ensure PHP server is running.
-Start Postgres and import epifoodus.sql database into a new database epifoodus Do the same for the test database: epifoodus_test.sql Use Composer to install required dependencies in the composer.json file Start the web app by pointing your browser to the root (http://localhost:8000/)
+Start Postgres and import shoes.sql database into a new database shoes Do the same for the test database: shoes_test.sql
+Use Composer to install required dependencies in the composer.json file Start the web app by pointing your browser to the root (http://localhost:8000/)